2020 Summer Technology Camps

 Develop your STEM skills in our fun, interactive computer day camps for high school students.
-Topics include 3-D animation, virtual reality, big data, and game design.
+Topics include 3-D animation, Bots, virtual reality, and game design.

 Our one-week camps provide hands-on learning opportunities that improve students’ computer skills.
 Faculty from the School of Informatics and Computing teach the sessions and help students to explore in-demand career options.